 Since the 2003 MOU, has Brown’s expansion downtown caused a loss of revenue for the City?

-No. Every property Brown has purchased downtown since the 2003 MOU was signed has remained on the tax rolls at the full commercial rate.
+No. Every property Brown has purchased downtown since the 2003 MOU was signed has remained on the tax rolls.

 Does Brown pay taxes on commercial properties?